demaere-oiie/demaere-oiie/README.md

 ## Hello, World!

-Over the years, I've worked at all technical levels, from the raw asssembly neeeded for operating systems and language toolchains, up to phone and watch delivered end-user applications.
+Over the years, I've worked at a wide range of technical levels, from the raw asssembly neeeded for operating systems and language toolchains, up to phone and watch delivered end-user applications.

 Although I'm most at home on the back end, I'm willing to wear other hats briefly, including less-technical work such as marcom and sales support.